 REPEATING A COURSE: Students have the option to repeat a previous course during the regular school day if taken the succeeding year; or if taken in Middle School, then it must be repeated the 9th grade year.
 Courses may only be repeated with grades of a "C" or below.
-Students repeating a previous course during the regular school day curriculum may replace the original course grade with the higher grade, but shall not lower their previous grade.
-Students repeating a course through an outside curriculum (online credit recovery, summer school or flex credit) shall have their two grades averaged (example, original grade F=0, new grade A=4, average would be C, or 2 points on the grading scale OR original grade F=0, new grade B=3, average would be 1.5=D).
-The only exception is when the original grade was an F=0, new grade is a D=1, the average would be "D" even though it calculates at 0.5.
+Students repeating a previous course during the regular school day curriculum, or through our online curriculum, may replace the original course grade with the higher grade, but shall not lower their previous grade.
 Students may not earn more credit than was scheduled for the original class.
 When a student moves to a different level within the same department (with teacher approval) and they have not received credit for this class previously, then the grade received for the withdrawn class must be carried over to the new class.
 If the class withdrawn from is a weighted class, then the letter grade or grade percentage is transferred as is, since there is no grade point to weight.

 COURSE FEES: Currently, the Middletown Board of Education does not charge school fees.
-However, students will be required to pay for lost or damaged school property and costs associated with athletics, extracurricular activities and college entrance testing.
+However, students will be required to pay for lost or damaged school property, including chrome-books & accessories as well as Wi-Fi hot spots, and costs associated with athletics, extra-curricular activities and college entrance testing.
 There may be fees for courses offering additional testing such as AP classes.
 In addition, BT or WCCC may have fees associated with their classes.

 AUDIT: Students may have the option to audit a course only with teacher and parent permission.
 The student shall continue to do all of the required work for said class, including taking quizzes and tests.
 This decision to audit a course must be made to coincide with the drop period, by the end of the 9th week of school for that semester.
 "AUDIT" will appear on their transcript for completing the course work through the end of the semester.
 No credit will be given for the course.
-If the student is not in compliance with classroom work at any time during the audit period, the teacher may request to the counselor that said student be withdrawn (with a "W") from the class into study hall.
+If the student is not in compliance with classroom work at any time during the audit period, the teacher may request to the courselor that said student be withdrawn (with a "W") from the class into study hall.
 All students must carry a schedule of at least six (6) graded periods per semester, and a student may only audit one (1) course per semester.
 This auditing of a course could be helpful to the student who wants to learn but isn't capable of maintaining a satisfactory grade in a particular course.

 SUMMER SCHOOL: Currently, Middletown City Schools does not offer Summer School.
 However, students may be provided with an opportunity to retake End of Course (EOC) exams over the summer to acquire the scores necessary to graduate.
 In order to enroll in a summer school course at another school, students must first pick up an application from that school and submit it to their guidance counselor for permission.
 No summer school course may be taken for original credit without prior administrative approval.
-Students who are unsure of their class status during the second semester should check with their counselor immediately after school is out.
+Students who are unsure of their class status during the second semester should check with their courselor immediately after school is out.
 Counselors will attempt to notify each student of second semester course failures if this presents a problem in the student's schedule for the following school year.
 However, it is the student's responsibility to check on their grades and apply for summer school as soon as possible if so desired.
 Please see "Repeating a Course" for how Summer School grades are reflected on your transcript.